The Salimpour Story – Jamila Moves to San Francisco

 Tired of traveling back and forth between two cities, Jamila decided to move to San Francisco permanently.
 Jamila stayed in the New Rex hotel, as did Yousef and most of the dancers.
 The hotel was more of a boarding hotel.
 Residents had private rooms, but shared the bathrooms down the hall.

 Around the corner from 12 Adler Place was a struggling Greek club on Broadway Street in San Francisco; Yousef decided to buy it and open his own Middle Eastern club in its place.
-Jamila became partial owner and contributed monetarily to the opening of the club; to do so, she took out a second mortgage on her car, which was possible at that time.
+Jamila became a partial owner and contributed monetarily to the opening of the club; to do so, she took out a second mortgage on her car, which was possible at that time.
 As Yousef was not a US citizen, having Jamila as an owner helped the club obtain a liquor license.
 They named the club the Bagdad Cabaret, and the pair got engaged.

 Jamila on Claresa Degian